 An Endowment recently established in honor of Dr. Charles and Marcia McMullen who have been long-time supporters of the Oak Lake Field Station.
 Chuck served as the first director of the Oak Lake Field Station and was instrumental in working with President Robert Wagner to establish the field station as a resource to students interested in the natural sciences.
 This endowment provides support for NRM undergraduate students interested in conducting undergraduate research at the station.

-An Endowment established in honor of Dr. Jon Haertel, vertebrate biologist in Biology & Microbiology.
+An Endowment established in honor of Dr. Jon Haertel, vertebrate biologist in Biology and Microbiology.
 Jon’s love of vertebrate animals and long-time contributions to the study of vertebrates resulted in establishment of this endowment to support undergraduate research on vertebrates at the Oak Lake Field Station.

 An Endowment established in honor of Alvera Rogen and the Trooien Family who had a long-time family connection and interest in the Oak Lake Field Station.
 This fund was established to support long-term maintenance and development of facilities at the Oak Lake Field Station toward the education and development of students interested in South Dakota natural resources.